Eamonn Cooke

-"Captain" Eamonn Cooke (born c.
-1936 - died 4 June 2016) was a former owner of pirate radio station Radio Dublin.
+Eamonn Cooke (c.1936 – June 2016) was a former owner of pirate radio station Radio Dublin.
 He was a convicted paedophile, and a suspect in the disappearance of Philip Cairns.
 He assumed ownership of the station in 1977.

 Pirate radio

 As owner of Radio Dublin he went by the name "Captain Cooke".
 Having first got involved with Radio Dublin in 1973 as an engineer, he assumed ownership of the station in 1977 (which had been operating for over a decade prior under various other owners) and established the operation as a limited company (based in Cardiff).
 He continued to operate the station until some months before its closure in 2003.
 Despite numerous (but highly intermittent) raids by the authorities on the station in which large amounts of equipment were seized he was only successfully prosecuted for broadcasting offences on one occasion for which he received an IR£35 fine.

 Trials

 1952

 An unnamed teenager (probably Cooke) was sentenced to 12 months probation after a bomb attack on a Monument in Glasnevin Cemetery in Dublin.